 We do not guarantee that all volunteers will be chosen to chaperone.
-Some field trips require no chaperones while other require limited numbers.
-The school will make the final decision on numbers needed and who is chosen.
+Some field trips require no chaperones while others require limited numbers.
+Teachers will make the final decision on numbers needed and who is chosen.

-The safety of your child(ren) is of the utmost importance to the staff at Sunman Elementary School.
+The safety of your child(ren) is of the utmost importance to the staff at Bright Elementary School.
 The planned learning experience is a very important part of your child's total educational program.
-This field trip is part of the curriculum which addresses areas in the Common Core Standards.
+This field trip is part of the curriculum which addresses areas in the State Standards.